 If you're a seasoned sailor, or you're in the market to hire a crewed yacht, sailing to Acklins is certainly a possibility, and a memorable way to make your way to the island.
 Unfortunately, Acklins is not an official port of entry into the Bahamas, so most sailors will first make a stop in Spring Point Airport, which is a ways northwest of the island, to gain clearance.
 As you sail into the island, make sure to sail your yellow quarantine flag and place a call over your VHF Radio to Channel 16.
 This will let immigration and customs officials to let you know you're on your way and someone will meet you when you dock.
 There, you will have to provide a list of the ships stores, as well as have everyone on board fill out immigration paperwork.
 After everyone has been cleared, you'll pay between $150 and $300(USD) for your sailing permit, fishing permit, and departure fee.

-Considering the option of visiting Acklins in your own vessel, or one you charter elsewhere?
-Check out the chart below to get information concerning nearby marinas.
+Is your plan to sail to Acklins using your own vessel, or one you charter in a different location?
+Check out the chart that follows to find summary information concerning marinas in the area.

 |--||Crooked Island||Crooked Island|